02 Oct Does Checking Your Credit Score Lower It In NZ?

 - Only apply for credit when you actually need it.

-- If you’re shopping around for loans in NZ, consider using a loan broker like Max Loans to minimise the number of hard inquiries on your credit report.
+- If you’re shopping around for loans in NZ, consider using a Personal Lending Adviser like those at Max Loans to minimise the number of hard inquiries on your credit report.

 - Check your credit report regularly and dispute any unknown or unapproved hard inquiries.